GaruXer/api.zenless-zone-zero/README.md

 Follow the steps below to set up and run the project locally.

 ### Prerequisites
-Before getting started, make sure you have the following installed:
+Before getting started, make sure you have the following installed :

 - [Python](https://www.python.org/) (version 3.13 or higher recommended)
 - [Docker](https://www.docker.com/) and Docker Compose

 ### Configure Environment Variables

-Create a `.env` file at the root of the project with the following content:
+Create a `.env` file at the root of the project with the following content :

 ```.env
 ENV=prod